3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_02/w06d03/student_labs/router_lab.md

 8. A route `/reverse` that expects `word` as a query parameter.
 The route will reverse the worse and render the resulting string to `reversed.hbs`

 *This route will go in the math router made in #6*
 9. A route that shows all the numbers in a given range

-*10 and 11 will be in the same router, you can use whatever naming convention you think makes sense*
+*10 and 11 will be in the same router, you can use whatever naming convention you think makes sense*=
 10. A route that renders todays date (not hardcoded)

 11. A route that renders the date a specific number of days before or after todays date.
 (What's the date 5 days from now, 4 days ago) *hint: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date*